-- When it transmits its data towards the PMD (Physical Medium Dependent) device.
+- When it transmits its data towards the PMD (Physical Medium Dependent) device, it will:

-- It encodes this data into the 64B/66B PCS (Physical Coding Sublayer) code, as it performs this de-multiplexing operation
+- Encode the CGMII data into the 64B/66B PCS (Physical Coding Sublayer) code.

-- When it receives data (from the PMD)
+- When it receives data (from the PMD), it will:

-- Combines (or multiplexes) this multi-lane traffic into a single stream of traffic as it routes this data towards the MAC (Media Access Control) device.
+- Combines (or multiplexes) these 20 PCS Lanes into a single stream of traffic as it routes this data towards the MAC (Media Access Control) device.

 The bit-rate of this 64B/66B PCS encoded 100Gbps Ethernet data stream is 103.125Gbps ‡ 100pm.

 Why Do We Encode our 100Gbps Ethernet Data into this 64B/66B PCS Code, before we transmit this data over Optical Fiber?

 We encode this 100Gbps Ethernet (CGMII) data into this 64B/66B PCS Code before we:

 - Transmit this data over Optical Fiber, or

 - Map this data into an OPU4 Frame (again for transmission over Optical Fiber).